sariabuqoura/CISSP/README.md

        * Identify theft and Assumption Deterence act 1998
          *  before 1998 only creditors (Banks) were the legal victoms
          *  after the act creditor and person were the legal victams
-         *  also adding person for 15 years and fun 250.000 for who found guilty
+         *  also adding person for 15 years and fine 250,000 for who found guilty
      * European Union Privacy Law
        * European Union Data Protection Directive (DPD)
        * European Union General Data Protection Regulation